DuncanMacWeb/acrosticon/acrosticon/notes/diary.md

 Diary
 =====

+## 19 April 2015

+Updated to react-isomorphic-startkit 2.3.0.
+Refactored the views into separate modules and turned the React components into ES6 classes.... all with success!
+Something must be amiss ;-)
+ -- Duncan

 ## 12 April 2015

 Refactored some acrostic crunching code out from server.js to findwords.js.
 Then tried to add a url param for /acrostics/:acrosticId but hit errors.
 Also had problems saving db state in global variables before apres-POST redirect.
 Next step is probably to do a mini React project using url params, to see if I can get that working - potentially the errors are being introduced by react-transmit.